iver-wharf/wharf-notes/exploration/hide-providers-behind-api.md

 ### Benefits

-> TODO: Flip benefits and drawbacks.

-- Simpler to develop
+- Generalizing import flow means we can deduplicate a lot of code from wharf-web, such as regarding auth flows.

+- Less code duplication overall between wharf-api, wharf-web and the wharf-provider-... projects as we can move most business logic into wharf-api.

+- Only 1 Swagger/OpenAPI specification, instead of wharf-api and each wharf-provider-... having their own.

+- Users of wharf-api only need to provide essential data, such as the ID of the project to import, instead of having to also feed in things like the URLs of the remote providers needed in a project refresh, as that data is already known in the DB.
+See [[refreshing-project]]# for a concrete example.

-- Easier to add custom code per provider
+- Easier to extend the data flows and wharf-api<->wharf-provider-... integration without building on further code rot.

+- Fewer entrypoints/attack surfaces to worry about security.

 ### Drawbacks

-- Must edit the wharf-web when making changes to any of the provider auth flows.

-- Lots of code is spread out and duplicated across wharf-api, wharf-web and the wharf-provider-... projects

-- Multiple Swagger documentations to keep track of.
-Each provider has their own implementation, and the different provider APIs are not identical to each other but instead differ a little bit here and there.

-- User must provide most data in their requests to the provider as we try to keep roundtrips low.

-- Development hell in the long run as it's difficult to adjust the flows and extend them for other code flows without adding further code rot.

-- We need auth in the provider APIs as well as the wharf-api.

-- Grave attack surface.
-More attack surfaces leads to less security and more potential for hacks.
+- Take a lot of time to design and develop.

+- Makes it harder to have custom implementations and endpoint behaviors per provider.

+- Forces the wharf-api <-> wharf-provider API layers to be highly rigid.
+  Introducing changes will need updates in multiple repos and lots of backward compatibilities.
+Though that's the case in today's solution as well.

 ## Redesign